mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules: The Modular Chemical Language Model

 \subsection{Chemical-Language Modeling}

 Figure~\ref{fig:mCLM_model} illustrates the architecture of \modelabbr{}.
 The model is a sequential generative model that processes molecule and text sequences in a unified manner.
 It adopts a Transformer architecture, which is well-suited for handling sequential data and allows for using pre-trained language models as a backbone.
-After tokenizing the molecules as mentioned in the last section, we encode each building block using graph neural networks (GNNs) \cite{edwards2024molcap, sprueill2024chemreasoner, gasteiger2021gemnet}.
+After tokenizing the molecules as mentioned in the last section, we encode each building block using graph neural networks (GNNs; \citealp{edwards2024molcap, sprueill2024chemreasoner, gasteiger2021gemnet}) before passing them through an adaptor module.
 These representations are then concatenated with natural language embeddings at positions where molecule entity names appear.
 This results in a form of ``code-switched'' language which blends molecular structures with natural language descriptions.
 The feature sequence is then fed into a Transformer decoder-only architecture, which predicts the next token based on previous tokens.
 This allows for pre-training the model on a large corpus of multi-modal data, enabling it to learn and ``talk about'' the relationships between the different modalities and their respective representations.

-We train this model—\modelabbr{}—on top of open-source large language models pretrained on general-domain corpora, allowing us to leverage their linguistic capabilities without incurring the computational cost of training from scratch.
+We train \modelabbr{} on top of open-source pretrained large language models (we adopt Qwen2.5~\cite{yang2024qwen2} as the starting point), allowing us to leverage their natural language understanding and reasoning capabilities without incurring the computational cost of training from scratch.
+Furthermore, pretrained natural-language LLMs have been exposed to a broad range of scientific information, making them a strong foundation for our curriculum.
+They help the model acquire general scientific knowledge before progressing to domain-specific training on molecular structures and drug-related information.
 As the training objective, we adopt a unified categorical cross-entropy (CCE) loss applied to both natural language and molecular tokens: